tearust/teaproject/obsidian/_5_tapps/README.md

 - [[TEA-Billing]] is the base document with information and related links for understanding TEA's billing system.

 You can learn more about other concepts involved with TApps by visiting the [TApps FAQ](FAQ-TApps.md).

-## More Info on Specific TApps
-There's a [core set of TApps](TApps-Core.md) that are maintained by the team.
-These include

-- [The TEA Party TApp](TApp-TEA-Party.md).
-TEA Party is a social messaging app that's also useful for developers to study and learn from.
-- [The TEA Influencer TApp](TEAfluencer.md).
-TEAfluencer is a TApp template that can be used by any influencer to create their own faucet for the TEA ecosystem.